 Now, I didn’t invent this device but I think I’ve gone a long way in perfecting it.
 These “square pads,” as we call them, are used for fairing convex and even concave surfaces.
-For convex surfaces, we mount a sheet of fiberglass about .095″ thick onto a very stiff foam pad.
+For convex surfaces, our sanding trick is to mount a sheet of fiberglass about .095″ thick onto a very stiff foam pad.
 The glass can be commercially purchased, but the best way is to make them in the shop.

 The stiff foam pads we use are 3M™ #05579, available from marine distributors, or from Ferro Industries direct (#60658D or #60618D).
 Concave surfaces are addressed with a sheet of 1/16” thick Lexan attached to a very soft pad, Ferro #808D.

 The “square” pad is actually a rectangle the exact size of a sheet of production sandpaper.
 To avoid balance distortions, care must be taken to attach the foam to the exact center.
 I carefully locate the center with fine pencil lines crossing from the corners of the pad.
 Also, cut the corners of the square pad to 2″+/- radius and sand all the edges for safety.

 I mark the center with a center punch and mark a circle the exact size of the pad’s diameter with a pencil compass/scriber.
 They do vary.
 This is the glue line.
 Then I make a concentric ring 1/8” larger.
 This is the sightline, for the epoxy will squeeze out and cover the glue line.
 Both surfaces must be abraded with sandpaper, but the Ferro pads come with a canvas cover which is why I prefer them.